rozele/RxToProjectOxford/README.md

 This repository provides a basic implementation for subscribing to the Project Oxford client events and converting these events into a higher-order observable, i.e., IObservable<IObservable<T>>, where each inner observable is a single sequence of partial results terminated by a final result.

+Prior to running the sample in Playground, be sure to update the app setting for the Oxford primary key.

 For a more detailed summary, check out [this blog post](https://ericroz.wordpress.com/2015/08/31/reactive-extensions-for-project-oxford-speech-to-text/).